uccross/uccross.github.io/projects.md

 ### Discrete graph extraction from simulated scalar fields

 - **Topics:** `Graph Theory` `Data Science`
-- **Skills:** familiarity with discrete math and graph theory, Python, (GPU programming)
+- **Skills:** good understanding of discrete math and graph theory, Python, (GPU programming)
 - **Difficulty:** Challenging
 - **Mentors:** [Oskar Elek](mailto:oelek@ucsc.edu)

 Develop a custom method for graph extraction from scalar field data produced by PolyPhy.
-Because PolyPhy typically produces structures with latent network-like characteristics, representing these structures as weighted discrete graphs is very useful for efficiently navigating the data.
-The most important property of this abstracted representation is that it preserves the topology of the base scalar field.
+Because PolyPhy typically produces network-like structures, representing these structures as weighted discrete graphs is very useful for efficiently navigating the data.
+The most important property of this abstracted representation is that it preserves the topology of the base scalar field by navigating the 1D ridges of the scalar field.

 Specific tasks:
 - Become familiar with different algorithms for graph growing and skeleton extraction.